 Clinical opportunities

-The postdoctoral fellow has the opportunity to spend up to 20-30% of their time providing clinical services under supervision.
+The postdoctoral fellow typically spends between 25-35% of their time providing clinical services under supervision.
 They will receive training in providing psychedelic consultation and integration and may have the opportunity to be a therapist on a clinical trial involving a psychedelic.
 They will receive at least one hour/week of clinical supervision toward licensure over the two-year period, which should result in licensure in Oregon and which may also be adequate for licensure in other states.
 The postdoc could also have the opportunity to supervise practicum students.

 Minimum requirements: Doctorate or equivalent degree within the last two years in clinical or counseling psychology, behavior change, clinical science, social psychology or related field.
 This is a full-time position (i.e., 40 hours per week).
 Portland Psychotherapy strives to provide its staff with a high level of flexibility and autonomy and supports its employees in developing a sustainable work-life balance.
 The schedule is reasonably flexible and involves a hybrid (i.e., on site plus remote) work schedule.